AteroConfigs/Steak-Hax/README.md

-# What does TDC use to make Catch-21?
+# What does TDC use to make Steak-Hax?

 I use the Minecraft Coder Pack for the Hack